Skip to main content

 Testosterone and the Male Endocrine Axis

 For a male participant, a common protocol in corporate wellness is aggressive, long-duration cardiovascular exercise combined with a low-fat, calorie-restricted diet.
 While this may induce weight loss in the short term, it can be catastrophic for the HPG axis.
-The combination of a significant energy deficit and the of overtraining elevates cortisol, the body’s primary stress hormone.
+The combination of a significant energy deficit and the chronic stress of overtraining elevates cortisol, the body’s primary stress hormone.
 Cortisol has an antagonistic relationship with testosterone.

 • Total and Free Testosterone ∞ A man starting with a baseline testosterone level of 600 ng/dL could see a drop to 420 ng/dL, a thirty percent reduction that pushes him from a healthy range into a symptomatic one.
 Free testosterone, the bioavailable portion that interacts with tissues, can fall even more dramatically.